-- A. The day's activities commence at 6:00 a.m. except on Saturdays and Sundays.
-Students are expected to rise at this time, so that their routine duties may be completed before the class activities begin at 8:00 a.m. - B. All students are to be in their dorms with lights out at 11:00 p.m.
-Sundays Thursdays.
-In the rare case where a student returns from an official mission at a time which exceeds the 11 p.m. curfew, he/she is expected to retire as quickly as possible.
-On weekends lights out is extended to 12:00 midnight. - C. Meals are served at approximately 7:00 a.m., 12:00 noon and 5:00 p.m.
-Students are not allowed to eat in their dorms except in the case of sickness, in which case the approval of the College administration must be sought.
-Cooking is not allowed on the dorms. - D. Dorm rooms are not accessible to visitors except when permission is given by the College administration.
-Visitors should wait in the reception area or common room until contacts are completed. - E. No student may enter another dormitory room without invitation. - F. Under no circumstance will illegal drugs, intoxicating beverages, pets, or firearms, be allowed in the student halls. - G. Household appliances such as hot plates, toasters, etc., will not be permitted in dormitories.
-Radios or tape recorders are allowed in rooms as long as they do not disturb other occupants. - H. Personal TV's are not permitted in the dorms.
-A TV for students is situated in the student's common room.
-Personal desktop computers are not permitted in the dorms. - I. Dorm Leadership The duties and authority of Dorm Supervisors are as follows: - a) To inquire, and report to College administration those matters which need attention such as: the general appearance of the building, utilities, and facilities. - b) To provide means for student participation in dormitory life. - c) To promote the spiritual life of the dorm members. - d) To organize social activities for dorm members. - e) To maintain a dormitory information board. - f) To make reports on individual and corporate behaviour when necessary. - g) To monitor dorm hygiene.
-Dorm floors and walls must be kept clean, garbage requires proper disposal, and bed linen must be changed regularly. - h) To ensure that the dormitories are adequately cleaned before students depart for holidays.
-Students are not permitted to leave personal items in dormitories when going for summer holidays. - To see that all windows and doors are locked, and all keys are handed to him/her, who in turn will submit such to the Student Services Office when students are leaving for holidays - i) To establish duty roster and to ensure that students complete their assignments. - J. No student is allowed access to the kitchen unless he/she is on duty.
+- I. The duties and authority of Dorm Supervisors are as follows: - a) To inquire, and report to College administration those matters which need attention such as: the general appearance of the building, utilities, and facilities. - b) To provide means for student participation in dormitory life. - c) To promote the spiritual life of the dorm members.
+To foster the spiritual well-being of the dormitory residents. - d) To organize social activities for dorm members. - e) To maintain a dormitory information board. - f) To report on individual and corporate behaviour when necessary. - g) To monitor dorm hygiene.
+Dorm floors and walls must be kept clean, garbage requires proper disposal, and bed linen must be changed regularly.
+To ensure dormitory hygiene is maintained.
+This involves keeping dorm floors and walls clean, properly disposing of garbage, and regularly changing bed linen. - h) To ensure that the dormitories are adequately cleaned before students depart for holidays.
+Students are not permitted to leave personal items in dormitories when going for summer holidays.
+Students are to ensure that the dormitories are cleaned, and garbage are properly disposed of before leaving for summer holiday.
+No personal belongings should be left in the dorm rooms. - i) To ensure that all windows and doors are locked, and all keys are handed to him/her, who in turn will submit such to the Student Services Office when students are leaving for holidays - j) To establish duty roster and to ensure that students complete their assignments. - J. No student is allowed access to the kitchen unless he/she is on duty.